BrutLogic/cogni/doc/quickstart/how-cogni-works.md

 **Reminder of the important bits**:
 - `ShellAgent` middlewares chain is `prompt|gpt4|shellagent_loop`
+- When a middleware returns an instance of `cogni.Conversation` with `rehop` flag to `True`, it triggers a LLM inference and the same middleware is called again (hence, a middleware is an implicit loop with as many iterations as you want)
 - Given the input used at the start of this doc, and knowing about the middleware flow, here's what we can expect to enter `shellagent_loop` (so, input went through the middlewares `prompt` that outputed a conv, then `gpt4` that trigger a LLM inference (ie, appended an `assistant` message to the conversation))

 ```